SonarSonic/DrawingBotV3/docs/source/pfms.rst

     Controls the shape of the generated Shapes, a value of 1.0 will occupy all the available space in the grid.

-    Values higher than 1.0 will use more than the available space and cause shapes too overlap.
+    Values higher than 1.0 will use more than the available space and cause shapes to overlap.

     Values lower than 1.0 will use less than the available space.